 In 2000, social engineering made its debut in the midst of the dot-com boom in the form of the ILoveYou virus.
 This deceptive strain attacked millions of computers by delivering an email attachment that read “Love-Letter-For-You.txt.vbs”—and millions of unsuspecting romantics opened it thinking they had received a love letter from an admirer.

 In 2007, the Trojan virus concept hit the mainstream, with more and more news reports revealing that users were being duped into executing email attachments disguised to be unsuspicious.
 Unlike the ILoveYou virus, Trojan horses allow unauthorized access to the affected computer, often stealing users’ personal information such as banking information, passwords, or IP addresses.
 Unlike computer viruses and worms, Trojans typically do not attempt to inject themselves into other files or otherwise propagate.

 At CMIT Solutions, we understand the need to keep computers fully functioning and day-to-day operations on track.
 The best way to protect your business from computer viruses, worms, ransomware, malware, and more is through proactive maintenance and multi-layered monitoring that automatically deploys security patches and software updates while regularly and remotely backing up all data.
 We worry about your IT so you don’t have to, minimizing risk and giving you peace of mind in the face of such cybersecurity challenges.
-If you have questions about viruses, worms, of ransomware attacks.
+If you have questions about viruses, worms, or ransomware attacks, contact CMIT Solutions today.